csmaller/blog/content/blog/rejection.md

 title: Sometimes you are the Victim and sometimes you are the Victor
 description: dating and rejection in modern world
 ---
 "Man , I had so much fun with you last night.
-Thanks again for the amazing time. "
+Thanks again for the amazing time."

 (heart emoji reply)